Botanical name: Pelargonium graveolens.

-- In diffusers, Rose geranium oil can be used to help relieve stress, mild depression, PMS, anxiety and tension, menopausal problems and for general energising.
+- In diffusers, Geranium oil can be used to help relieve stress, mild depression, PMS, anxiety and tension, menopausal problems and for general energising.

-- Rose geranium oil can be used in blended massage oil, or diluted in a bath to assist with PMS, depression, stress, anxiety and tension, fluid retention, cellulite, bruises, hemorrhoids and menstrual irregularities.
+- Geranium oil can be used in blended massage oil, or diluted in a bath to assist with PMS, depression, stress, anxiety and tension, fluid retention, cellulite, bruises, hemorrhoids and menstrual irregularities.

-- As a constituent in a blended cream or lotion, Rose geranium essential oil can be used for clearing sluggish and oily skin and has value to treat very dry or mature skin.
+- As a constituent in a blended cream or lotion, Geranium essential oil can be used for clearing sluggish and oily skin and has value to treat very dry or mature skin.

-- Rose geranium oil can also be diluted in shampoo to help with head lice.
+- Geranium oil can also be diluted in shampoo to help with head lice.

 100% natural essential oil (USDA organic certification).